lambrospetrou/lambrospetrou.github.io/src/_posts/2024-08-14-durable-objects-cloudflare.md

 You can read more on how Workers are implemented on-top of V8 isolates in the excellent ["How Workers works"](https://developers.cloudflare.com/workers/reference/how-workers-works/) page.

-The things we care about for this article is that Workers are:
+The things we care about for this article is that Workers:
-- Limited at 128MB of memory, therefore hard to do in-memory caching for anything significant.
+- Are limited at 128MB of memory, therefore hard to do in-memory caching for anything significant.
-- A single Worker instance (V8 isolate) handles many requests routed to that specific machine.
+- Concurrently handle many requests on a single Worker instance (V8 isolate).
-- Stateless across requests, since each request can potentially be routed to a different machine in Cloudflare's network.
+- Are stateless across requests, and each request can potentially be routed to a different machine in Cloudflare's network.
 - They can be destroyed and recreated whenever, therefore user code should have no assumptions about affinity (i.e. where it runs) or longevity (i.e. how long each worker instance runs).

 ## Durable Objects intro